BRITE-REU/programming-workshops/source/workshops/01_linux_bash/cli_intro.rst

 .. image:: images/terminal.png
    :width: 40pt

-Most often, you will see your username, your current position in the file system, the "$" symbol and then a cursor.
+Most often, you will see your username, your current position in the file system, the "$" or "#" symbol and then a cursor.

 Given this is a "command" line, type a command and then press enter!